bsmith89/compbio-template/meta/README.md

-# `meta/` #

-All files represent metadata about the sequences and genomes analyzed in this study.
+All files represent metadata about the data analyzed in this study.

 ## Conventions ##
 ### `*.tsv` ###